-Jerry Brennan is CEO of the Security Management Resources Group of Companies (www.smrgroup.com), the leading global executive search practice focused exclusively on corporate and information security positions.
+Jerry Brennan is co-founder and Chief Executive of the Security Management Resources Group of Companies (www.smrgroup.com), the leading global executive search practice focused exclusively on corporate and information security positions.

 Security search firms are frequently contacted by job seekers who reach out to request the recruitment company assist them in finding a new job.
 Inquiries come from professionals and executives in various stages of their public or private sector careers.

 We have previously talked about many aspects of how to advance your security career.
 This includes having a thorough understanding of both soft and operational skills sought after by organizations.
 The ability to execute on these attributes is valued when companies look for top talent for senior level security roles.